easeaico/pulse-go/src/python/pulse/study/in_the_moment/docs/itm_triage_datasets.md

 #### Army Demographics and Injury Dataset

-TODO - Add army demographics and injury statistics and descriptions
+The following datasets were derived to meet the following army distribution requirements.

+@insert army_population_table.md

-An injury set consists of a casualty set each injury, with at least 1 AIS (Abbreviated Injury Scale) severity score.
+Injury severities use the AIS (Abbreviated Injury Scale) severity score.
 AIS values are:
 - 1.0: Minor
 - 2.0: Moderate